 Where the Crawdads Sing is one of the most-loved and recommended books of the past few years.
 If you recently read it or lapped up every second of the movie, then there is a pretty good chance you’re eager to expand your lineup in similar direction.
 Scroll through to find more books like Where the Crawdads Sing to grab your hands on.

-Without a doubt, Delia Owens has written an impressive contemporary masterpiece that portrays the wonders of Mother Nature, and features an abundance of moments that captivate you from the beginning until the end.
+Without a doubt, Delia Owens has written an impressive and contemporary masterpiece of historical fiction that portrays the wonders of Mother nature, and features an abundance of moments dipped in southern grit that captivate you from the beginning until the end.